 It takes time for a company to build a sustainable moat, in many cases, in excess of 10-15 years and what this means for investors, is if they have to build companies in their portfolios which have sustainable wealth creation potential, it requires portfolio construction which should not exceed 20 investments.
 In the next part, I will write about what makes a good investor which gives them a sustainable edge which is hard to replicate.

-No reader, user, or browser of this Newsletter / blog should act or refrain from acting on the basis of information contained in this Newsletter/blog without first seeking independent advice in that regard.
-Use of, and access to, this website or any of the links or resources contained within the site do not create a portfolio manager-client relationship between the reader, user, or browser and the authors, contributors or Itus Capital.
+No reader, user, or browser of this Newsletter / blog should act or refrain from acting based on any information in this newsletter/blog without seeking independent financial advice.
+Use of, and access to, this publication or any links or resources provided within do not establish a portfolio manager-client relationship between the reader, user, or browser and the authors, contributors or Itus Capital.